BrechtBa/dympy/README.rst

 dympy
 =====

-A tool to run Dymola commands from python
+A tool to communicate with Dymola from python on Windows dympy communicates with dymola through DDE (Dynamic Data Exchange).
+After a connection with an open Dymola window is established, commands can be sent as if they were typed in the Dymola command line.
+Several usefull commands (opening models, setting model parameters, compiling, writing a dsin.txt file, simulating, and loading results,...) have been predefined for ease of use.

-Check the below example for a quickstart or the docstrings for a more complete guide.
+Check the example below for a quickstart or the docstrings for a more complete guide.

 Installation
 ------------